peter-mouland/web-caddy/README.md

 ## Creating a New Component

-1. Create a repository on github
+1. Create a repository on github.
-2. Run `component new *component-name*` and follow on-screen instructions
+2. Run `component new *component-name*` (which will create your component directory) then follow on-screen instructions.
 3. Run `component serve` in your component's directory.
 4. Run `component test` to test your code!
 5. Run `component release` to release your code!